Rasphuis: Exploitation

 Within a few years, however, the Rasphuis began to be exploited as a source of cheap labour and the rehabilitation goals envisaged by the founders were lost.
 More and more adults were incarcerated in the Rasphuis.
 A secret section was created where families could lock up uncontrollable or otherwise crazy relatives, at their own cost.
 These prisoners were seen as privileged due to the meals of dried fish, salted meat or bacon they received once a week as opposed to the standard menu of peas and pearl barley served to other inmates.

-At a fee, the Rasphuis could be visited, for example by families wishing to let their children see what would become of them if they were not well-behaved.
+For a fee, the Rasphuis could be visited, for example by families wishing to let their children see what would become of them if they were not well-behaved.

-For a long time, the Rasphuis had a monopoly in parts of the Netherlands for the processing of Brazilwood.
-A mill was built in Zaandam in 1601 to process Brazilwood, but this mill worked under the control of the Rasphuis.
+For a long time, the Rasphuis had a monopoly in parts of the Netherlands for the processing of brazilwood.
+A mill was built in Zaandam in 1601 to process brazilwood, but this mill worked under the control of the Rasphuis.
 Inspectors worked in the Zaanstreek to ensure that the monopoly was adhered to.
 The quality and delivery from the Rasphuis left much to be desired however and, over time, this monopoly was weakened due to increased competition from other sources.
 During the French occupation of the Netherlands the cities lost their right to impose monopolies and this monopoly too, came to an end.
 In 1815 the Rasphuis was closed.

 The inside of the Rasphuis was depicted in a sketch by van Toornenbergen in 1799.